JonJagger/cyber-dojo/readme.txt

   are NOT visible in the editor in the browser.
 Each of these files must exist in the folder.
 For example, a junit jar file or nunit assemblies.
 Not needed if you do not need hidden files.
-  All hidden_filenames from all file-sets in a single kata_manifest will be available for use in the kata.sh commands.

 :unit_test_framework
   The name of the unit test framework used.
 This name partially determines the